IPlayForHer/ios_15.0.2_RCE_V2.1/README.md

 We are still sending the exploit through the localhost, but it will look like we are sending it from a secured website. https://jonathanscott.ngrok.io

+NOTE: Airdrop must be set to accept from "Everyone" on the target device

 ## Running the exploit

 1. Plugin the target phone (iPhone 13 Pro iOS 15.0.2) into your Macbook Pro via usb